 A memorable personal brand increases the likelihood of referrals from fellow entrepreneurs as they remember you too.

-6 – Show your personality
+6 – Show your personality by branding yourself

 A well-defined personal branding strategy pushes your personality to the forefront – the most energising and effective way to convey your message.
 For example, if you’re big on empathy, this will shine through and attract people who prefer a supportive approach.